When to visit the vet?

 - Corneal Dystrophy (Inherited Corneal Disease of the Eye)

-The symptoms of corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
+Symptoms of corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
 These conditions are often genetic and can affect various muscles in the body. vary depending on the affected dog and the specific type of dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
 These conditions are often genetic and can affect various muscles in the body..
-The most common signs are a milky-white clouding or spots on the cornea, which are often discovered during a routine examination.
-These opacities can occur alone or in groups and vary in size and shape.
+The most common signs are a milky-white cloudiness or spots on the cornea, which are often discovered during a routine examination.
+These opacities can appear alone or in groups and vary in size and shape.

 Affected dogs usually show no Pain or redness.
-In advanced cases, vision may be impaired, which can be noticeable through insecure behavior or difficulty navigating in unfamiliar environments.
+In advanced cases, vision may be impaired, which can be noticed through hesitant behavior or difficulty navigating in unfamiliar surroundings.

 It is important to note that the symptoms often progress slowly and dogs usually only show clinical signs later in life.